Reopening visitor attractions during the Covid-19 pandemic

 When designing a one way system, you will need to look at a floor plan of your entire site in order to identify any areas that may turn into pinch points if too many people enter at one time.
 One you have worked out your pathways, you will need to invest in instructional signage that visitors can follow while on-site.

 The use of masks in all indoor areas is crucial to reducing the spread of infection between staff and customers.
-As of the 24th July, face coverings must be worn in all shops in England, with similar restrictions already in place in Scotland, Wales and Northern Ireland.
+At present, face coverings must be worn in all shops and on public transport in England.

 Visitors should wear masks or face coverings at all times indoors, and also where two metre social distancing measures cannot be maintained outside.